 Start date: January 6.
 End date: Changes annually.

 First up is one of the best parties in the world!
-The Carnival season, which kicks off on January 6 (Twelfth Night/Epiphany), will culminate as usual on Mardi Gras Day (this year it fell on February 2023, but some years it happens in March).
+The Carnival season, which kicks off on January 6 (Twelfth Night/Epiphany), will culminate as usual on Mardi Gras Day (this year it falls on March 4, 2025, but some years it happens in February).
 By the time March rolls around, there have already been dozens of parades in New Orleans, but the weekend leading up to Fat Tuesday is especially packed.

-Check out the parade schedule that will roll in March and through Fat Tuesday in the city of New Orleans.
-There are typically three to five parades daily/nightly, and not just in the French Quarter and Uptown but in other parts of town.
+Check out the parade schedule that will roll every season up to (and including) Fat Tuesday in the city of New Orleans.
+There are typically three to five parades daily/nightly, and not just in the French Quarter and Uptown but in other parts of the New Orleans metro area.
 Among the most popular parades are the super-krewes of Endymion, rolling in Mid-City on Saturday before Fat Tuesday, and Bacchus, happening Uptown on Sunday.

 There are walking parades, balls, block parties, and much more.
 Don’t miss the annual Greasing of the Poles at the Royal Sonesta Hotel on Friday and the Lundi Gras Festival at the Woldenberg Park on Monday.
 This is the greatest six days of the year to be in New Orleans, hands down, and if you happen to be here — well, all we can say is lucky you, and soak it in.